sritchie73/NetRep/vignettes/NetRep.md

 ## Running the module preservation analysis

-Now we will use **NetRep** to permutation test whether the topology of each module is preserved in our test dataset using the `modulePreservation` function.
-This function calculates seven module preservation statistics for each module, then runs permutations in the test network to determine whether the are significant.
-For more details on these statistics, see the helpfile:
+Now we will use **NetRep** to permutation test whether the network topology of each module is preserved in our test dataset using the `modulePreservation` function.
+This function calculates seven module preservation statistics for each module (more on these later), then performs a permutation procedure in the test dataset to determine whether these statistics are significant.
-`help("modulePreservation")`.

 We will run 10,000 permutations, and split calculation across 2 threads so that calculations are run in parallel.
 By default, `modulePreservaton` will test the